How to Mount Tv in a College Dorm (Easy Process + No Holes)7 min read

 Since flat panel floor standing mounts are slim and unobtrusive, manufacturers have come up with various slim and unobtrusive options.

-There are a lot of ways to hang a TV in a dorm room without putting holes in the wall or damaging it.
+There are many ways to hang a TV in a dorm room without putting holes in the wall or damaging it.
 Continue reading to see the process.

 Should I bring my TV to College?

-Before thinking of “how to mount tv in a college dorm”, the concept of bringing television to college may not be a good one.
+Before thinking of “how to mount tv in a college dorm, ” the concept of bringing television to college may not be good.
 You’d be easily distracted.
-You’d be better off without one for a number of additional reasons.
+You’d be better off without one for several additional reasons.

-For freshers, a television in a student’s dorm could be a waste of space.
+For freshers, a television in a student’s dorm could waste space.
 You don’t need a television if you have a phone and a computer.

-Everything can be viewed online; streaming services, on the other hand, are likely to have a wider selection than television.
+On the other hand, everything can be viewed online; streaming services are likely to have a wider selection than television.

 It’s also possible to share a television with a fellow student.